 I think the challenge is for our generation to come up with a platform that is as bold, a set of solutions that are as bold as Reagan was in 1979, 1980.

-And and you know, Reagan didn't go around and say, here's what Eisenhower would have done.
+And, you know, Reagan didn't go around and say, here's what Eisenhower would have done.

 He didn't go around and say, here's what Goldwater would have done.

-He went around and he said, Look, here are the core unchanging principles.
+He went around and he said, look, here are the core unchanging principles.

-Freedom works, bureaucracy strangles, lower taxes give you more freedom and give you more choices.
+Lower taxes give you more freedom and give you more choices.

 You're better at creating jobs than government is.